 Importance of Visual Elements

 Your brand’s visual elements include your color palette, typography, imagery, and overall design style.
 These elements should be consistent and reflect your brand identity.
 For instance, Coca-Cola’s use of the color red and distinctive typography is instantly recognizable worldwide.
+Visual branding ensures that these elements work together cohesively, helping your business establish a professional and recognizable appearance across all platforms.

 Creating a Brand Style Guide